pariahsoft/Dennis/README.txt

 This is alpha software.
 It's guaranteed to run, not to work.
 It's probably full of bugs, and useless or vestigial code, and the only documentation is in the source.
 In addition, the database structure is subject to change.
 Test at your own risk.

-Quickstart:
+Usage:
 * Edit config.py to your liking.
-* Run "run.py" in your console.
+* Run "dennis.py" in your console.
 * Private message "help" to the bot.

+File List:
+* dennis.py : Main Program
+* config.py : User Configuration
+* console.py : Console Handling
+* database.py : SQLite Database Handling
+* helpers.py : Helper Functions
+* commands/*.py: Command Modules

 Planned Features:
 * Documentation.
 * Custom actions for exits.
 For example, "Player went east" or "Player woke up".